uamadasun/strikify/README.md

 <img src="https://media.giphy.com/media/wOtf7qIDUbb73wGSST/giphy.gif" alt="adding products"/>

 <h3>Add to Cart & Checkout</h3>
-<p>Once our shop owner gets a new customer order, they head to the order page, add the items to cart, and select "Generate invoice" in order to generate a lightning invoice.
+<p>Once our shop owner gets a new customer order, they head to the order page, add the items to cart, checkout, and select "Generate Invoice" in order to generate a lightning invoice.
 The Strike API generates the lightning invoice and the shop owner is directed to a page with the generated QR code.
-The customer can then use any lightning wallet to pay the invoice and receive their goods.
+The customer can then use any lightning wallet on their own device to pay the invoice.
 The payment will be received in the shop owner's Strike account instantly. </p>
 <img src="https://media.giphy.com/media/AhlgR8KZafoj52VWbu/giphy.gif" alt="order and checkout"/>